-Despite this, deployment in the South West has stagnated in recent years, due to some market uncertainty after the reduction in government subsidies.
+Despite this, solar deployment in the South West has stagnated in recent years, due to some market uncertainty after the reduction in government subsidies.
 This has meant few sites have been commissioned since 2017.

-However, new business models for solar are becoming viable across the UK, which is shown in the pipeline of prospective new sites seen.
+However, new business models for solar are becoming viable across the UK, which is shown in the pipeline of prospective new sites currently seen.
 The cost of deploying solar has also reduced dramatically over the last decade.
-Under the highest DFES scenario, the South West hosts nearly 8 GW of solar capacity by 2050, across both ground-mounted and rooftop installations.

-Onshore wind deployment has also stalled in recent years, due to difficulties in achieving planning.
+Under the highest DFES scenario, the South West hosts 8.5 GW of solar capacity by 2050, across both ground-mounted and rooftop installations.
+Onshore wind deployment has stalled in recent years, due to difficulties in achieving planning.

 However, there is scope for renewed deployment of wind farms.
-The DFES scenarios project between 700 MW and 1.800 MW of wind capacity, both onshore and offshore, connecting to the South West licence area by 2050.
+The DFES scenarios project between 0.8 GW and 1.8 GW of onshore and offshore wind capacity connecting to the South West licence area by 2050.